 Rwanda is one of the world’s most densely populated countries.
 The country is divided by great peaks of up to 3, 000m (9,842ft) which run across the country from north to south.
-To feed the people, almost every available piece of land is under cultivation, expect for parts of the Akagera (along the border with Tanzania) and the higher slopes of the volcanoes.
+To feed the people, almost every available piece of land is under cultivation, except for parts of the Akagera (along the border with Tanzania) and the higher slopes of the Virunga volcanoes.
 Since most of the country is mountainous, this involves a good deal of terracing.
-The virunga volcanoes, rising steeply from Lake Kivu in the west, slope down first to hilly central plateau and further eastwards to an area of marshy lakes around the upper reaches of the Akagera River, where the Akagera National Park is situated.
+The Virunga volcanoes rising steeply from Lake Kivu in the west slope down first to hilly central plateau and further eastwards to an area of marshy lakes around the upper reaches of the Akagera River, where the Akagera National Park is situated.

-Culture & people of Rwanda
+Culture & People of Rwanda

 Rwanda Travel Information

 Passport and Visas:

 A valid passport with visa is mandatory when travelling to Rwanda.
 The bilateral agreements allow nationals of the following countries to visit Rwanda without a visa for a period up to 90 days i.e. USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
 Also recently the East African tourist visa was introduced and this allows you to travel within East Africa with a single document.
 The Rwanda Visa can be applied for online or bought upon arrival.